Lithium, Lead, Amp-Hours, and EVs

 Lithium electric car battery

-Hi, Kurt - It's a matter of weight and distance you can travel.
-The LiFePO4 batteries at 100 AH will not take you as far as lead batteries at 225 AH, but they'll be a lot lighter.
+The LiFePO4 batteries at 100 AH will not take you as far as lead batteries at 225 AH, but they'll be a lot lighter - and AH for AH, you'll get more miles from the lithium.
+(See my remark in the comments below.)

-Now, amp-hours are notoriously heavy; comparing the same battery chemistry, more amp-hours means more weight.
+And as you've also figured out, AH are notoriously heavy little devils; comparing the same battery chemistry, more amp-hours means more weight.

 |